 This banana bread recipe calls for whole wheat pastry flour.
 If you’ve been baking your cookies and muffins with regular whole wheat flour, this switch will rock your world.
 Whole wheat pastry flour (also called graham flour) is made from a lower-protein wheat than regular whole wheat flour, so your baked goods will be softer and more tender.
 It’s best for baked goods like cookies, muffins, and pie crust but NOT yeast breads.

-What Kind of Pan Should I Use for Banana Bread?
+What Kind of Pan Should I Use for Whole Wheat Banana Bread?

 Light-colored metal pans (such as aluminum) are generally recommended for quick breads like this.
 Darker metal pans tend to absorb too much heat, and you may end up with bread that’s burnt around the edges.
 When I tried this recipe using a glass loaf pan, the bread stuck horribly on the bottom despite generous greasing and flouring.
 Yet some people swear by glass pans for baking breads.
 If you decide to go glass, lower the oven temperature to 325 degrees F.